 For more than a decade Five Talents has been developing a model of microfinance in Africa which allows our clients to build a sustainable income and forge a route out of poverty.

-As a microfinance charity, we provide services to more 20,000 people living in Kenya, Tanzania, and Uganda.
+As a microfinance charity, we provide services to more than 20,000 people living in Kenya, Tanzania, and Uganda.
 Our aim is to give our clients the means to save together (in groups we call Trust Groups) and take small business loans to invest in their micro-enterprises.
 All Trust Groups are unique and progress at different speeds but most follow a basic model.
 Visit our blog to find out more.